 A broad historical survey of Christmas ranging from the earliest accounts of Jesus’ birth in the New Testament up to contemporary debates about the place of Christmas and its celebration in the public sphere.

 A detailed study of selected aspects of Christianity.
+Visit the Departmental web site at History of Religions for further information.

 Though it promises eternal life, Christianity was forged in death.
 By considering narrative accounts of early Christian martyrdom, including the development of the cult of the saints, this course examines how persecution and death have shaped the culture of Christianity for two thousand years.